Zipcar/vault-playground/README.md

   - `VP_DYNAMODB_REGION` (local) The AWS Region to target DynamoDB in.
 Locally this doesn't matter, but Vault requires it be set.
   - `VP_DYNAMODB_TABLE` (vault-playground) The name of the table in DynamoDB to target or create
   - `VP_SNAPSHOT_NAME` (timestamp of the form: `%Y-%m-%d-%H-%M-%S`) Snapshots are named using the ID of the active Vault instance concatenated with this value.
-  - `DYNAMODUMP_VERSION` (v1.1.1) This is the version of the Dynamo Dump script that will be used.
-  - `DYNAMODUMP_REQUIREMENTS` (/tmp/dynamodump_requirements.txt) This is where the requirements for Dynamo Dump will be read from or written to if they are not found.
-  - `DYNAMODUMP_SCRIPT` (/tmp/dynamodump.py) This is where the Dynamo Dump script will be run from, or written to if it cannot be found
-  - `AWS_PROFILE` or `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` must be passed when snapshotting live DynamoDB instances in AWS.
+  - `AWS_PROFILE` must be passed when snapshotting tables in AWS.

 This script creates a snapshot in the local cache (`$HOME/.vault-playground/snapshots`) that by default is named with a timestamp.
 Generate a custom named snapshot with an environment variable: `VP_SNAPSHOT_NAME=the-one-with-postgres-secrets make snapshot`